 The University of Glasgow will be what’s known as the ‘Data Controller’ of your personal data processed in relation to personal data collected on potential participants in the REPAIR research project and individuals who have given their consent to take part.
 This privacy notice will explain how The University of Glasgow will process your personal data in relation to this project.

 Information specific to your privacy and the cookies used on our Project website can be found at Privacy and Cookies.

 What research information do we collect and why do we need it

-Real Estate Adaptation and Innovation within an Integrated Urban Retailing System (REPAIR) is a research project funded by the Economic and Social Research Council (ESRC) that is exploring the changes occurring in major retailing centres, innovative forms of development and how stakeholders are responding to the challenges and opportunities associated with these transformations.
+Real Estate, Place Adaptation and Innovation within an integrated Retailing system (REPAIR) is a research project funded by the Economic and Social Research Council (ESRC) that is exploring the changes occurring in major retailing centres, innovative forms of development and how stakeholders are responding to the challenges and opportunities associated with these transformations.
 This will involve collecting the following data: